adeari/DTable/README.md

 New features in the last version:
 - formatter widgets (string, number, partial)

-**If you are using this plugin, pleas send me the webpage address (info at devdrive.org) and I will put it on this page.
+**If you are using this plugin, pleas send me the webpage address (kubanka.peter at gmail dot com) and I will put it on this page.
 If you want to correct my english, please fell free to contribute to the project on github :)**

 ================